raoul2000/yii2-workflow/guide/intro-upgrade-from-v1.md

 A transition is a link between the *current* and the *future* status.

 ## Definition
-The workflow definition required by the `WorkflowPhpSource` component differs from previous version :
+The workflow definition required by the `WorkflowFileSource` component differs from previous version :

 - key `initial` is replaced by `initialStatusId`
 - key `node` is replaced by `status`